asprout/ArticleComparisons/README.md

     - `class DuplicationDetection(thresh_jaccard = .5, thresh_same_sent = .9, thresh_same_doc = .25)`
       - `similarity_mat(doc_dict):`
         - Given a dictionary of Documents, constructs a symmetric matrix of pairwise Document similarity scores
-        - HEURISTIC: If document vectors exist, simply computes the similarity score as 0 for any document pairs for which the cosine similarity score of their vectors is below a certain threshold.
+        - _HEURISTIC_: If document vectors exist, simply computes the similarity score as 0 for any document pairs for which the cosine similarity score of their vectors is below a certain threshold.
       - `cluster_articles(sim_mat):`
         - Constructs a distance matrix as 1 - sim_mat, and runs agglomerative hierarchical clustering with single linkage on the articles.
       - `prop_unique_clusters(thresh_same_doc)`